zyedidia/knit/README.md

 * Knit uses sane variable names like `$input`, `$output`, and `$match` instead of `$^`, `$@`, and `$*`.
 * Knit builds using all cores by default.
+* Knit can generate a build graph visualization using graphviz (dot).

+# Planned possible features

+Some major features are planned, but haven't been implemented yet (and may never be implemented).

+* Automatic dependency tracking using ptrace (Linux-only feature).
+* Global build file cache.
+* Ninja to Knit converter (for compatibility with cmake, and for benchmarking).
+* Building in a separate directory and build sandboxing.

 # Installation